-Once the breaching criteria (see Section 5) are met, the decision to artificially breach will be made by the Breaching Sub-committee (See Section 4 for list) comprising presence of, as a minimum, the CapeNature De Mond Nature Reserve Manager, the Landscape South Manager, the Marine and Coasts Operations Manager, and at least two qualified estuarine ecologists (e.g. from DFFE: Inshore Fisheries Research and DFFE: Estuaries Management and/or private sector).
+Once the breaching criteria (see Section 5) are met, the decision to artificially breach will be made by the Breaching Sub-committee (See Section 4 for list) comprising presence of, as a minimum, the CapeNature Manager: Marine and Coasts capabilities centre, the De Mond Nature Reserve Manager, CapeNature Landscape Manager, and at least two qualified estuarine ecologists (e.g. from DEFF: Inshore Fisheries Research and DEFF: Estuaries Management) and/or private sector.

 Note, that while the Breaching Sub-committee is tasked with executing the approved MMP, it should be recognized that an estuary mouth is highly dynamic and unforeseen events may require special management actions.
-In such an event, additional verbal (followed by written) authorisation may be required from the authorising authority (i.e. DFFE).
-A flow chart of the procedures for a planned mouth breaching is presented in Figure 2.
+In such an event, additional verbal (followed by written) authorisation may be required from the authorising authority (i.e. DEADP).
+A flow chart of the procedures for a planned mouth breaching is presented in Figure 1.